DedekindCuts/pendo-api-weave/README.md

 mysql -u USERNAME -p < schema.sql
 ```

-Just replace `USERNAME` with your MySQL username, and remember that depending on where you have saved `schema.sql`, you may need to specify its full path.
+Just replace `USERNAME` with your MySQL username, and remember that depending on your current directory, you may need to specify the full path of `schema.sql`.

 #### Using `auto_` and `manual_update_mysql.py`
 In order to write to the MySQL database, you will need to edit `config.py` to include your MySQL credentials.